 A latissimus dorsi flap procedure lasts about 3 or 4 hours.

 After latissimus dorsi flap reconstruction surgery: You'll be moved to the recovery room after surgery, where hospital staff members will monitor your heart rate, body temperature, and blood pressure.
-If you're in pain or feel nauseous from the anesthesia, tell someone so you can be given medication.
+If you're in pain or feel nauseated from the anesthesia, tell someone so you can be given medication.

 You'll then be admitted to a hospital room.
 For a latissimus dorsi flap, you usually stay in the hospital for about 4 days.